Lost Angels: Plot

 Andy telephones Tim, furious about his absence from a gang fight, and pressures him into partaking in a rematch fight the following weekend.
 Learning en route to the destination of Andy’s plot to engage in a drive-by shooting on the 10th St. Gang, he initially refuses to participate, but Andy coerces him into pointing the gun at the rival gang leader.
 However, as Andy drives by the rival gang, Tim fires at the ground instead.
 While fleeing, Andy crashes into another vehicle, and Tim escapes from both the scene of the collision and the rival gang as Andy frantically drives away.
 He searches for Andy at Richard’s house but encounters Richard, demanding to converse with him, and father and son finally embrace each other.
 Andy arrives outside with Cheryl in tow, and Tim holds him at gunpoint and fires shots near his head, frightening him.
 Ignoring Cheryl's attempts at reasoning with him, Tim escapes to Loftis’s house.
-However, Loftis, drunk and unsympathetic after having recently separated from his wife, demands that Tim depart the premises, but the youth falls asleep in a spare bedroom and the following morning, asks Loftis to take him in, admitting that he has been deprived of a stable home environment throughout his entire youth.
+However, Loftis, drunk and unsympathetic after having recently separated from his wife Judith, demands that Tim depart the premises, but the youth falls asleep in a spare bedroom and the following morning, asks Loftis to take him in, admitting that he has been deprived of a stable home environment throughout his entire youth.
 Loftis informs Tim that Felicia has inquired about him, and drops him off at her house, promising to ensure he will ultimately never return to Valley Acres.

 Reception

-On Rotten Tomatoes it has a score of 40% based on reviews from 5 critics.
+On Rotten Tomatoes, the film has a score of 40% based on reviews from 5 critics.

-Lost Angels, directed by Hugh Hudson and released in 1989, received a mixed critical reception upon its release.
-The film was nominated for the Palme d'Or at the Cannes Film Festival, indicating some recognition within the industry.
+The film, directed by Hugh Hudson and released in 1989, received a mixed critical reception upon its release.
+The film was nominated for the Palme d'Or at the 1989 Cannes Film Festival, indicating some recognition within the industry.

 Roger Ebert of the Chicago Sun-Times awarded the film two and a half stars out of four, acknowledging its intelligent and well-crafted nature but expressing a sense of detachment, stating he remained "strangely unmoved" while watching it.

 In retrospect, some critics have praised the film’s portrayal of youth culture.
 A 2019 article from MovieWeb described Lost Angels as "one of the top 5 best youth culture films of the 1980s," highlighting Adam Horovitz’s performance as exceptional.

 Overall, Lost Angels elicited a range of reactions, with initial reviews noting its craftsmanship but lacking emotional impact, while later assessments have recognized its cultural significance and performances.